roblevintennis/guest-posts/articles/the-little-button-that-could.md

 </style>
 ```

-Run the Vue app again with `yarn serve` and verify you get the expected results — yes a button with hotpink text.
+Run the Vue app again with `yarn dev` and verify you get the expected results — yes a button with hotpink text.

 ## Svelte